kubernetes-sigs/cluster-api/docs/book/src/user/quick-start.md

 The file can be eventually modified using your editor of choice.

-See [clusterctl config cluster] for more details.
+See [clusterctl generate cluster] for more details.

 #### Apply the workload cluster